swift-server/swift-aws-lambda-runtime/readme.md

 ## Getting started

-First, create a SwiftPM project and pull SwiftAWSLambdaRuntime as dependency into your project
+First, create a SwiftPM project and pull Swift AWS Lambda Runtime as dependency into your project

  ```swift
  // swift-tools-version:5.2